linalg-rs/rlst/README.md

 Optionally, [Suitesparse](https://people.engr.tamu.edu/davis/suitesparse.html)
 dependencies can be enabled with the `suitesparse` feature flag.
-This enable AMD, CAMD, COLAMD, CCOLAMD, CHOLMOD, UMFPACK, which are used in the `rlst-algorithms` package to provide sparse direct solver capabilities.
+This enables AMD, CAMD, COLAMD, CCOLAMD, CHOLMOD, UMFPACK, which are used in the `rlst-algorithms` package to provide sparse direct solver capabilities.
 UMFPACK is licensed under the GPL 2+ license, which affects any code compiled against RLST with the `suitesparse` feature flag.